richKirl/TestProject/README.md

 <img width="793" height="621" alt="image" src="https://github.com/user-attachments/assets/8b3a210d-328f-4a6e-a354-d8aaa4a40942" />

-stress test with optimisation with ASSIMP loader - 400 skeletal models with self animation and status update all memory 430 mb :)
+stress test with optimisation with ASSIMP loader - 400 skeletal models with self animation and status update all memory 430 mb :) no broke, no load, fast work - unbelievable
 <img width="787" height="620" alt="image" src="https://github.com/user-attachments/assets/2a97ee08-a668-4d84-8560-0ca5494c447a" />